larsGroennegaard/reporting-demo-app/ai_context/config_rules.md

         { "id": 2, "metric": "NewBiz_value" }
     ]
 }

-EXAMPLES:
-Note that all filters and values must be inferred from the provided  (dynamic value mappings)

-Interpretation:  stage names must be interpreted.
-Eg pipeline often means generated newbiz pipeline.
-Look for stage names like SQO, SQL or Opportunity created marketing channels: exclude channels called things like sales, bdr, sdr, calls, outbound (things that are clearly not marketing activity)
+5. EXAMPLES:Note that all filters and values must be inferred from the provided (dynamic value mappings).Interpretation:Stage names must be interpreted.
+Eg "pipeline" often means generated newbiz pipeline.
+Look for stage names like "SQO", "SQL" or "Opportunity created"."marketing channels": exclude channels called things like "sales", "bdr", "sdr", "calls", "outbound" (things that are clearly not marketing activity).QUESTIONhow much pipeline did we get from paid search and paid social last quarter?{

-QUESTION
-how much pipeline did we get from paid search and paid social last quarter?
-{
   "reportArchetype": "engagement_analysis",
   "reportFocus": "time_series",
   "timePeriod": "last_quarter",